RoadieHQ/backstage-plugin-aws-lambda/README.md

     aws.com/lambda-region: us-east-1
 ```

-Make sure you have AWS auth backend plugin in your backstage backend (@roadiehq/backstage-plugin-aws-auth in packages/backend/src/plugins/aws.ts)
+Make sure you have AWS auth backend plugin installed in your backstage backend (installation guide in the readme https://github.com/RoadieHQ/backstage-plugin-aws-auth)